Skip to Content

 Flex Seal is Not UV Stabilized

+Flex Seal is not UV-stabilized, which means its protection is highly unlikely to last in the harsh, sunny environments most RVs experience.
 UV protection is a very important part of any product used to seal any part of your RV’s roof.
-Without UV protection, the product will dry out and crack, and the protection you think you’ve established will be gone, leaving your rig susceptible to leaks that you may not even be aware of until significant damage has occurred.
+Without UV protection, the product will dry out and crack, and the protection you think you’ve established will be gone, leaving your rig susceptible to leaks you may not even be aware of until significant damage occurs.

+There are hundreds of complaints online about Flex Seal cracking and failing, and its lack of reliable UV stabilization is likely partly to blame.
 Remember that RV manufacturers are well aware of the importance of UV protection and are unlikely to recommend the use of any product that doesn’t offer it, particularly for an RV roof.

 It’s Made from Silicone